 As such, it is in the national interest to shape the international environment by projecting power and securing economic, political, and strategic goods.
 But the US won't have any credibility if its international internet policy is just about American companies making money.
-The US must also export a value system that legitimately empowers and rewards other nations to participate in a free-market internet economy, respect the rule of law and individual rights, limit regulatory distortion and abuse, protect property, and deliver measurable improvements in quality of life.
+The US must also export a value system that legitimately empowers and rewards other nations to participate in a free-market internet economy, respects the rule of law and individual rights, limits regulatory distortion and abuse, protects property, and delivers measurable improvements in quality of life.
 This is how we ensure that our regime is most fair, rational, and humane for global internet governance.